input-output-hk/cardano-docs/docs/for-contributors/building-from-source.md

 $ stack build --flag cardano-sl:with-wallet --flag cardano-sl:with-web
 ```

-Here is [asciinema
+Here is the [asciinema
 cast](http://asciinema.org/a/47vbdch8srbhf3j5kta7j9bov) of the project building.

-We suggest having at least 8GB of RAM and some swap space for the build
+It is suggested having at least 8GB of RAM and some swap space for the build
 process.
 As the project is fairly large and GHC parallelizes builds very
 effectively, memory and CPU consumption during the build process is
 demanding.

-After the project is built, you'll be able to launch built binaries
+After the project is built, the built binaries can be launched
-using `stack exec` command.
+using the `stack exec` command.
 Let's discuss important binaries briefly
 before proceeding to next steps.

-### cardano-node
+### Cardano-node

 Binary `cardano-node` is the most important binary of the system.
 It
 launches nodes.
-In order to attach to a network, we have to supply it
+In order to attach to a network, Hardened Kadmelia DHT
-with Hardened Kadmelia DHT peer information.
-Peer discovery will follow
+peer information has to be supplied.
+Peer discovery will follow if
-if initial DHT peer is available.
+initial DHT peer is available.
 The syntax for communicating initial
 DHT peer is the following: `--peer HOST:PORT/HOST_ID`, for example
 `discover.memorici.de:21989/MHdtsP-oPf7UWly7QuXnLK5RDB8=`.